Colin-Bryan/TiO-Job-Connections/README.md

 ----------
 This is Opportunity (“TiO”) is a social impact company that is focused on breaking down barriers in the job market by empowering people with assets, connections, and confidence.
 <br>
+<br>
 TiO provides professional development and economic advancement solutions for nonprofits to help fill the gaps of their programming and to improve the outcomes for the populations that they serve.
-<br>
-Our top initiative is a Job Placement Program, where we connect job seekers from our nonprofit partners to employer partners with open positions.

 Problem Statement
 -----------------
+* TiO's top initiative is a Job Placement Program, where we connect job seekers from our nonprofit partners to employer partners with open positions.
 * Creating a high-quality Job Placement Program is a laborious task due to manual touchpoints and relationship building.
 * Resumes and job postings need to be collected, documents need to be reviewed, connections need to be facilitated between job seekers and employers, and the list goes on and on.
 * TiO needs a way to efficiently make high-quality connections between job seekers and employers to be able to deliver more impactful results to our customers.